 Analysis of delayed projects reveals a pattern, the delays of the projects are not just because of the delays in the original longest path.
 In fact, the longest path keeps shifting across many path sequences throughout execution creating chaos of shifting priorities.
-Even seemingly non-critical items with lot of slack in the original path become critical adding to frustration of managers.
-Small low lead-time items, non-critical designs, non-critical resources hold up projects quite too often.
+Even seemingly non-critical items with a lot of slack in the original path become critical adding to the frustration of managers.
+Small low lead time items, non-critical designs, and non-critical resources hold up projects quite too often.

-Let us try to understand the problem with an example of simple network.
-We have a project of 3 tasks (A, B and C) to be executed by 3 different skilled resources blue, green, and orange.
+Let us try to understand the problem with an example of a simple network.
+We have a project of 3 tasks (A, B, and C) to be executed by 3 different skilled resources blue, green, and orange.

 As we put the task durations, we are not happy with the total duration.
-Close examination of the dependencies, tells us that task B need not wait for the completion of task A to start and the remaining part of task A is actually required to be ready before start of task C. This analysis provides thrill to every manager as lead-times come down in the planning stage.
+A close examination of the dependencies, tells us that task B need not wait for the completion of task A to start and the remaining part of task A is actually required to be ready before the start of task C. This analysis provides a thrill to every manager as lead times come down in the planning stage.
 The new crashed network looks like as given below.

-The above approach of network planning leads to creation of complex networks with many feeding chains.
+The above approach to network planning leads to the creation of complex networks with many feeding chains.
 At this stage, one is not bothered with this complexity because such detailed analysis helps in crashing lead times in the planning stage.

-As shown in the diagram, if blue resource uses the window of opportunity created in project 1 by working on task A’ of project 2, it is a good decision as blue resource is working on a task which has an immediate requirement.
-But at the same time, as the above diagram shows, the window of opportunity of project 1 is substantially reduced.
-If the blue resource tries to focus on completing Task A’ of few more projects (project 3 and project 4 as shown in the diagram below), then project 1 will be compromised as the window of opportunity will be exposed and the feeding path will become critical for project 1.
+As shown in the diagram, if the blue resource uses the window of opportunity created in project 1 by working on task A of project 2, it is a good decision as the blue resource is working on a task which has an immediate requirement.
+But at the same time, as the above diagram shows, the window of opportunity for project 1 is substantially reduced.
+If the blue resource tries to focus on completing task A of a few more projects (project 3 and project 4 as shown in the diagram below), then project 1 will be compromised as the window of opportunity will be exposed and the feeding path will become critical for project 1.